When To Do Static vs Dynamic Stretching

 Static stretching is a position held for 10 seconds or more, and is done after exercise when the muscles are warm.

-No matter what type of workouts you like to do, incorporating stretching into your warmup, cool down and recovery can help you to keep your fitness on track.
+No matter what type of workouts you like to do, incorporating stretching into your warmup, cool down and recovery can help you to recover quicker and keep your fitness on track.

 What is static stretching?